Although, you might not describe yourself as a disabled veteran, you could qualify for VA disability benefits.

-On the other hand, many veterans are rated at less than 100% but are unable to hold down a job.
+On the other hand, many veterans have less than a 100% rating but are unable to hold down a job.
 For these veterans, an option is available called TDIU, which stands for total disability based on individual unemployability.
 Veterans receiving TDIU receive the same monthly payment as a 100% rating if they have one condition rated at least 60% or a combined rating of 70% with one condition rated at least 40%.

 Veterans who disagree with a rating decision may choose to appeal for a higher rating on their own or with the help of an accredited VA disability lawyer.

 How many service-connected conditions does the average veteran have?

 Most veterans do not have just one service-connected condition, regardless of when they served.
 The average number of service-connected conditions is 6.2 per veteran.
 While World War II veterans have an average of about two service-connected conditions each.
 Gulf War veterans are compensated for an average 8 conditions.

 When dealing with the daily struggles of your illness, injury, or other impairment, you may have simply grown used to them.
 You may never have considered the origin of your condition or how an “old injury” that never healed quite right has led to multiple other issues.
 Whatever your circumstance, if your condition was caused or aggravated by your military service, the VA owes you disability compensation.